 - 6 on days three and four expect three or more wet nappies and two or more dirty green nappies - 7 after day five your baby should have at least six heavy wet nappies.
-By days five and six you will see a soft yellow poo at least one to three or more times every day (see the picture for a colour guide). - 8 by days 10-14 your baby should pass frequent soft runny yellow poos every day with two poos being the minimum you would expect.
+By days five and six you will see a soft yellow poo at least twice every day (see the picture for a colour guide). - 8 by days 10-14 your baby should pass frequent soft runny yellow poos every day with two poos being the minimum you would expect.